blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 A muse bends the weave in a myriad ways, each with their specific qualities.

 #### Vocal
 The quality of your voice shapes the weave.

-##### Word of Inspiration
-You may use a bonus action to consume a stamina die and speak a word of encouragement to those within 30ft of you which you.
-Each creature receives an inspiration die, a d6 which they may expend to add to a check, save, or attack roll.
-The inspiration die expires after 10 minutes.
-A creature may only have one inspiration die at a time.

 #### Instrumental
 You shape the weave with an instrument.